 - Tier 2 – Targeted Interventions: The research-based supports provided to students who are identified as struggling.
 Tier 2 interventions are typically implemented in small group settings.

 - Tier 3 – Intensive Interventions: The individualized, targeted interventions implemented for students not responding to Tier 2 supports.
 Tier 3 supports provide more frequent, intense, and individualized interventions.
 If students still do not respond, they may be referred for special education evaluation.

 What does MTSS mean?

 The Elementary and Secondary Education/Every Student Succeeds Act (ESEA/ESSA), signed into law in December 2015, calls for a “for a multi-tier system of supports for literacy services.”
 (Check out more information on how MTSS relates to ESSA.)

 What exactly is MTSS?

-The definition of MTSS can vary as well, especially as states develop and define their own MTSS processes to comply with ESSA.
-By and large, MTSS is a framework for identifying students who need support, making data-driven decisions, implementing research-based interventions aligned to needs, monitoring student progress, and involving stakeholders.
+Many states and districts have developed their own definitions as they work to comply with ESSA.
+Even across those varying definitions, common elements emerge: it’s a framework for identifying students who need support, making data-driven decisions, implementing research-based interventions aligned to needs, monitoring student progress, and involving stakeholders.
 In other words, there are many overlapping elements with RTI.